-The Company was exposed to equity price risks through its investments in foreign and domestic listed and unlisted stock, private equity funds and beneficiary certificates.
+The Company was exposed to equity price risks through its investments in foreign and domestic listed and unlisted stock and beneficiary certificates.

 Sensitivity analysis

 The sensitivity analysis below was determined based on the Company's exposure to equity price risks at the end of the reporting date.